coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 when attempting to open a filesystem, implementations are supposed to conduct the filesystem creation.

-The filesystem creation process inevitably involves a replacement of the filesystem creation info header at the storage's beginning with the [regular CocoonFS image header](#sec-filesystem-header) at some point.
+The filesystem creation process inevitably involves a replacement of the filesystem creation info header at the storage's beginning with the [regular CocoonFs image header](#sec-filesystem-header) at some point.
 For robustness against service interruptions encountered during that write, a [backup copy]{#def-mkfsinfo-backup-header} of the former is made at a specific location on storage beforehand.
 The location is determined exlusively from the storage volume's dimensions as follows: find the largest possible power of two not less than $4\cdot 128\textrm{B}$ such that the storage